agrc/gis.utah.gov/_posts/2019-06-11-sgid-then-and-now.md

 ### Early History of the SGID
 {: .text-left}

 Interestingly enough, development of the SGID parallels a lot of the early innovative GIS work being done at the national level.
-Historically speaking, Utah plays a role in GIS history under a category I would call, ‘Early-Adopter States’.
+Historically speaking, Utah has played a role in GIS history as an "Early-Adopter State."

 As early as the late-1970s, Utah was discussing the idea of statewide geographic data.
 At that time, GIS was being tested in a few agencies, so a committee was formed to look at the needs of each state agency.
 The original concept for the centralized database was for resource management, planning, and inter-agency coordination.